 - have the opportunity to undertake a secondment in the non-academic sector in Ireland or another EU member state during their fellowship for up to 2 months.

 WHO CAN APPLY?

 - Experienced researchers who at the date of recruitment under this fellowship programme (1 October 2019) are in possession of a doctoral degree or at least 4 years of full-time equivalent research experience.

 - Applicants of any nationality are welcome.
 Applicants must not have resided or carried out their main activity (work, studies, etc.) in the Republic of Ireland for more than 12 months in the 3 years immediately prior to the date of recruitment under this call of the fellowship programme (1 October 2019).

 - Applicants must have fluent spoken and written English.

 - Applicants must be prepared to take up their 12 month fellowships from 1 October 2019 to 30 September 2020.

 - Applicants must be in a position to submit a proposal closely aligned with one of Trinity College Dublin’s five Arts and Humanities led research themes which the Trinity Long Room Hub supports: Identities in Transformation; Digital Humanities; Making Ireland; Creative Arts Practice and Manuscript, Book and Print Cultures.

-Details on the first cohort of fellows appointed under this scheme are available here.
+Details on the two cohorts of fellows appointed under this scheme are availabe here.